adamkingsbury/frappe-dev-notes/dashboards/README.md

 			# internal link
 			continue

-		#get any filters that need to be applied based on settings found in frappe hooks
+		# get any filter rules for the doctype - they should be defined in frappe hooks
+		# If no fileters are found in hooks, then this function will esentially count ALL DOCS where the
+		# primary doctype name is found in the expected fieldname column of the related table
 		filters = get_filters_for(d)

 		# if the current item(doctype) is in the nonstandard fields list, use the non-standard field name